TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 headers that are sent with each request, and the access token is added to the Authorization header prefixed with the string Bearer.
-When the request is sent to a RESTful API, the value of the Authorization header is extracted and validated to ensure that it\'s sent from a trusted issuer, and used to determine whether the user has permission to invoke the API that receives it.
+When the request is sent to a RESTful API, the value of the Authorization header is extracted and validated to ensure that it's sent from a trusted issuer, and used to determine whether the user has permission to invoke the API that receives it.